1992–93 Quebec Nordiques season: Offseason

-NHL draft

 The Eric Lindros trade

-Eric Lindros was selected first overall by the Quebec Nordiques in the 1991 NHL Entry Draft.
+Eric Lindros was selected first overall by the Quebec Nordiques in the 1991 NHL entry draft.
 Lindros had signaled in advance that he would never play for the Nordiques, citing distance, lack of marketing potential, and having to speak French.
 He went as far as to refuse to wear the team's jersey on draft day; the team selected him anyway.

 The president of the Nordiques publicly announced that they would make Lindros the centerpiece of their franchise turnaround, and refused to trade Lindros, saying that he would not have a career in the NHL as long as he held out.
 Due to Lindros' popularity and hype, it is alleged that the NHL president intervened to get the Nordiques to trade him, as it would otherwise damage the image of the league.
 During the hold out, Lindros spent the time playing with the Oshawa Generals and also participated in the 1992 Winter Olympics, winning a silver medal.

 In 1992, the Nordiques worked out trades for him with both the New York Rangers and Philadelphia Flyers.
 Eventually an arbitrator, Larry Bertuzzi (grand-uncle of Todd Bertuzzi), ruled in favour of the Flyers, for whom he played from 1992 to 2000, most of the time as the team's captain.
 The trade between the Nordiques and the Rangers that was ruled invalid by the arbitrator had Lindros being traded for Doug Weight, Tony Amonte, Alexei Kovalev, John Vanbiesbrouck and three first round draft picks (1993, 1994 and 1995) and $12 million.